secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 ### Amendments to contracts for new hires with planned relocations

-1. Candidate Experience Specialist will ensure that there is verbiage clearly stating the terms of the compensation changes for relocation after the new hire’s start date and ensure that the Total Rewards team has approved both compensations.
+1. Candidate Experience Specialist will ensure that there is verbiage clearly stating the terms of the compensation changes for relocation after the new hire's start date and ensure that the Total Rewards team has approved both compensations.
 1. If you are unsure about the Total Rewards approval, CES will ping the Total Rewards team in the Approval Notes.
-    - Navigate to the bottom of the candidate’s GH profile
+    - Navigate to the bottom of the candidate's GH profile
-    - See “Approval Notes”
+    - See "Approval Notes"
-    - Click “Leave a Note”
+    - Click "Leave a Note"
     - Tag the Total Rewards team member who approved in a note to confirm that both compensation values have been approved
     - Tag the Recruiter as CC
 1. Once Total Rewards has confirmed both have been reviewed and approved, generate the appropriate contract
 1. Download the Word version of the contract and upload into Google Drive for editing.
 Don't click to open the doc, just transfer it into Drive so it doesn't impact formatting.
     - Navigate to Google Drive
-    - Click “New” in the upper corner of the left toolbar
+    - Click "New" in the upper corner of the left toolbar
-    - Select “File Upload”
+    - Select "File Upload"
     - Select the contract
 1. Add lines at the top of the document for categories to include Compensation for the relocation
     - Example for relocation from ID to CA: